 Attendance - Absence and Illness

-The college is open from 8am and students should not be onsite before this.
-Staff supervision starts at 8-20am and students arriving on site before this time will be unsupervised.
-YOUR CHILD SHOULD BE ON THE SCHOOL SITE BY 8.20am ready for lessons starting at 8-30 am.
-If you drop or collect your child by car at the start or end of the college day, please do so away from the college entrance to avoid congestion.
+The school is open from 8-00 am and students should not be onsite before this.
+Staff supervision starts at 8-20 am and students arriving on site before this time will be unsupervised.
+YOUR CHILD SHOULD BE ON THE SCHOOL SITE BY 8-20 am ready for lessons starting at 8-30 am.
+If you drop or collect your child by car at the start or end of the school day, please do so not on the school site and away from the school entrance to avoid congestion.

-Research has proven that students who do not regularly attend college do not achieve as well.
-The law also requires all parents to ensure their child regularly attends college.
-The college deems that a student who attends less than 95% of the time (misses more than one day in every twenty days) is a cause for concern.
+Research has proven that students who do not regularly attend school do not achieve as well as they could.
+The law also requires all parents to ensure their child regularly attends school.
+The school deems that a student who attends less than 95% of the time (misses more than one day in every twenty days) is a cause for concern.

 If your child is absent contact us EVERY MORNING DURING THE ABSENCE BY 8-00 am in the following ways:

 BY TELEPHONE – 01732 778600 (new direct line)